kgateway-dev/kgateway/docs/content/_index.md

 title: Gloo Gateway
 ---

-# An Envoy-Powered API Gateway
+# Gloo Gateway (Gloo Edge API)

+Welcome to the Gloo Gateway (Gloo Edge API) documentation.

-## What is Gloo Gateway
+## What is Gloo Gateway?

 Gloo Gateway is a feature-rich, Kubernetes-native ingress controller, and next-generation API gateway.
 Gloo Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
 Gloo Gateway is uniquely designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.

+{{% notice tip %}}Want to use Gloo Gateway with the Kubernetes Gateway API?
+Check out the [separate product documentation set](https://docs.solo.io/gateway/latest/).
+This product documentation set is to use Gloo Gateway with Solo's `Gateway` API custom resource.{{% /notice %}}

 ![Gloo Gateway Architecture]({{% versioned_link_path fromRoot="/img/gloo-architecture-envoys.png" %}})